Bumbling down another River

 I recently had a letter returned to me that I wrote to my folks in August ’84, the month after this trip.
 So now I know the extra section of river we paddled was 21 miles.
 This after the Diamond Creek planned take-out point was washed away in a localised flood; I now also know that the trip across Lake Mead sitting back drinking beer and staring at the sky while a motorboat towed out the four rafts (one of which had 14 kayaks lashed onto it) was ‘about 50 miles’ – according to my letter).

-BUT NOWADAYS: We check such statements.
+BUT NOWADAYS we check such statements.
 I’m going to check how far it actually was.
 Aha!
 The total distance from Diamond Creek to Pierce Ferry is 54 miles.
 So no exaggeration happened in the telling by our boatmen and trip guides, who would’ve known.
 The planned trip was 225 American miles, Lee’s Ferry to Diamond Creek.
-This extra leg made it something over 400km over the 12 days in the end.
+This extra leg made it about 275 miles, or 440km over the 12 days in the end.

 A snapshot of the level in 1984 from google earth.